-This article is based on a presentation I had the pleasure to give in November 2020 for the Economic Development Agency of Estonia.
-It is interesting in particular for medium-sized companies from other EU countries, that wish to do online business in Germany.
+This article is based on a presentation I had the pleasure to give for the Economic Development Agency of Estonia in November 2020.
+It is intended in particular for medium-sized companies from EU countries that want to do direct-to-consumer online business in Germany.

 German Characteristics and their Impact on Online Business

-For medium-sized and even for smaller companies it is quite possible with reasonable effort to do international online business with reasonable effort.
+For medium-sized or smaller companies it is quite possible to do international online business with reasonable effort.
 Especially within the EU.
-Therefore will list some characteristics of the German mentality here that you should definitely pay attention to.
-I will show you what solutions there are for this below.
+Therefore I will list some characteristics of the German mentality that you should definitely pay attention to.
+I will show you what solutions there are for this in the following.

-1. Germans have low affinity for new technology
+1. Germans Have low Affinity for New Technologies

 Lets have a look at the Inclusive Internet Index 2020, which is reported by the The Economist Group.
 You can see that Germany is less advanced in terms of Internet use and digitization compared to other high developed countries of the EU.

 On the other hand logisitics is well developed, as Germany is number one in the Logistics Performance Index, wich is published every year by the World Bank.

 2. For German consumers, Security is very Important